WeBankFinTech/DataSphereStudio/docs/en_US/ch2/DSS Quick Installation Guide.md

 **Note: It is best for users to have sudo permissions and log in to this machine without password.
 [How to configure SSH passwordless login](https://www.jianshu.com/p/0922095f69f3)**

 ### b.
 Installation package preparation
-From the DSS released[click here to enter the download page](https://github.com/WeBankFinTech/DataSphereStudio/releases), download the corresponding installation package.
+From the DSS released [click here to enter the download page](https://github.com/WeBankFinTech/DataSphereStudio/releases), download the corresponding installation package.
 First decompress the installation package to the installation directory and modify the configuration of the decompressed file
 ```
  tar -xvf  wedatasphere-dss-x.x.x-dist.tar.gz
 ```